Cancer: The Great Battle

 At 10:00 am, it was partly cloudy, temperatures were in the upper 50s and it felt good to be alive.

-This week, I'm thanking God for plenty of water available, plush wall-to-wall carpet in our master bath and lots of sunshine, although the rain returned on Friday.
+This week, I'm thanking God for plenty of water available, plush wall-to-wall carpet in our master bath (to cushion falls) and lots of sunshine, although the rain returned on Friday.

 Summary: If you're feeling out-of-sorts, start drinking water.
 Right away. (posted 9/25/15, permalink)